 Before you paint the exterior of your home follow along and find out these 9 things to do to get prepared

-From the moment we moved in, I’ve wanted to paint the exterior.
+From the moment we moved in, I’ve wanted to paint our home’s exterior.
 But, there were a lot of other projects that were prioritized ahead of this.
 So we’ve been staring at this horrible paint color for way too long.

-This post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
+This exterior paint prep post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

 These 9 things to do before you paint the exterior of your home are super helpful and get you ready for such a large job

-Choosing an exterior paint type is the first step and when doing such a large job you will want to pick a paint that will last the longest
+Choosing an exterior paint type is the first step for exterior paint prep and when doing such a large job you will want to pick a paint that will last the longest

 1. Choose your exterior paint type.